All eyes on seat 17A as reporters head to Cuba without Snowden

 Reports that he may not have left the transit terminal in more than 24 hours have prompted comparisons with “The Terminal”, a film in which U.S. actor Tom Hanks plays a character who gets stuck at a New York airport when he is denied entry to the United States but cannot return home because of a revolution.

-Snowden will wish for a better fate: Hanks’s character has to wait several months to be freed from his ordeal.
+Snowden will wish for a better fate: Hanks’ character has to wait several months to be freed from his ordeal.

 Writing by Timothy Heritage; Editing by Kevin Liffey